mkropat/vim-dwiw2015/README.md

     Bundle 'mkropat/vim-dwiw2015'

-And then run the following inside Vim:
+And then run the following from Vim:

     :BundleInstall

+## Updating

+If you've already installed **vim-dwiw2015**, you can update the **dwiw2015.vim** plug-in and all other installed plugins to the latest version by running the following from Vim:

+    :BundleUpdate

 ## Default Settings